 Open (group) tutoring is often available for many courses for any student, regardless of academic standing.
-Senior Education Specialists are available to provide tutoring in basic science courses to atrisk students identified by their college/program.
+Tutoring sessions with a Senior Education Specialist for students at significant risk of failing a course are identified by the Academic Associate Dean, CHA Program Director or CGS Program Director.
+Senior Education Specialists are available to provide tutoring in basic science courses to at-risk students identified by their college/program.